example42/puppet-playground/README.md

 A toaster is just a **directory** that contains these files:

- 1 - The **default manifest** with the Puppet code that is needed for your appliance setup.
+ 1 - The **manifests** directory with the Puppet code that is needed for your appliance setup.
-   Here you don't need to define nodes, just variables (they are treated as top scope) and resources or class declarations
+ By default the provided Vagrantfile uses manifests/init.pp as main manifest, but you can use a different name, al long as it's coherent with your Vagrantfile's puppet.manifest_file (if possibile keep init.pp, for easier cross testing with different Vagrant environments)

-    init.pp
+    manifests/

  2 - A [Librarian Puppet](http://librarian-puppet.com/) formatted **Puppetfile**